supposedly/wordledoodle/README.md

 ## I need to fix
 - Combining "elsewhere" (yellow) and "wrong" (black) letters takes too much time.
 More below
-- (when I wake up tomorrow) The word-selection buttons are too low and too small on mobile.

 ## Technical stuff